Citizens Commission on Human Rights

 ELECTROSHOCK OF NSW CHILDREN: It is appalling that the current NSW Mental Health Act allows for children to be electroshocked (ECT) – the brutal application of hundreds of volts of electricity to the head potentially causing brain damage, memory loss and sometimes death.
 There are no bans to prevent its use on children in NSW.

-restraint_for_shockRESTRAINT AND SECLUSION OF NSW CHILDREN: The current Mental Health Act does not cover and provide protections against the use of mechanical restraint (the use of belts, harnesses, manacles, straps, etc.) and chemical restraint (the use of psychiatric drugs to subdue and control) or seclusion, leaving these traumatic and abusive procedures in place without legal safeguards.
+RESTRAINT AND SECLUSION OF NSW CHILDREN: The current Mental Health Act does not cover and provide protections against the use of mechanical restraint (the use of belts, harnesses, manacles, straps, etc.) and chemical restraint (the use of psychiatric drugs to subdue and control) or seclusion, leaving these traumatic and abusive procedures in place without legal safeguards.
 The Act allows for the use of reasonable force and the administration of sedatives while transporting someone to a mental health facility, which could constitute chemical and physical restraint.
-Instead of legal protections covered by law, restraint usage is covered under a NSW Health Policy Directive, compliance of which is a condition of subsidy for public health organisations; private facilities do not have to follow the Directive and are expected to have policies in place.3 In 2018 a plan to reduce restraint was also implemented and public health organisations are expected also to implement this plan.4 In 2019/20, the average duration of a seclusion in NSW was over 6 hours, the longest in Australia and NSW had the second highest rate of mechanical restraint.5 Psychiatric chemical, mechanical and physical restraint must be prohibited including for use on children, pregnant women and the elderly, with criminal fines and prison terms imposed for their use. [s81 of NSW MHA].
+Instead of legal protections covered by law, restraint usage is covered under a NSW Health Policy Directive, compliance of which is a condition of subsidy for public health organisations; private facilities do not have to follow the Directive and are expected to have policies in place.3 In 2018 a plan to reduce restraint was also implemented and public health organisations are expected also to implement this plan.4 In 2021/22, the were 10,851 seclusion events and 1,522 mechanical restraint events in public hospital acute mental health facilities across Australia.
+The average duration of a seclusion in NSW was 10 hours, the longest of any state or territory Australia.5 Psychiatric chemical, mechanical and physical restraint must be prohibited including for use on children, pregnant women and the elderly, with criminal fines and prison terms imposed for their use. [s94, s96 of NSW Mental Health Act 2007 (NSW MHA)].

 STERILISATION (Special Medical Treatment): Can be performed on involuntarily detained patients over the age of 16.
 Consent is not required from the patient or their carer.
 A psychiatrist applies to the Mental Health Review Tribunal to have the sterilisation performed.
 It is a gross human rights violation to enforce an irreversible medical procedure such as sterilisation.
 Sterilisation should be completely removed from the Mental Health Act. [s98, s103 of NSW MHA & Mental Health Review Tribunal Civil Hearing Kit: Surgery or Medical Treatment, p.5]